Master's of Education in Elementary Education

 - Use technology to enhance the academic achievement of elementary learners.

 - Demonstrate effective leadership within the school environment.

-- Bachelor's degree completed before graduate study begins
+- A bachelor’s degree from a regionally accredited college or university completed before graduate study begins.

-- Official copies of transcripts of college work (graduate and undergraduate).
-An undergraduate
+- Official copies of transcripts of all college work (undergraduate and graduate)